 You know it’s Fall when the smell of cider donuts fills the air.
 You can get them almost anywhere, but you don’t want any cider donut, you want the best one.
 Look no further then the Equinox Valley Nursery.
 They’ll have a sign out front if the donuts are hot.
 If you see it stop in, you won’t regret it.
 In addition, you’ll find an assortment of other delicious treats, wagon rides and a great selection of pumpkins.

-Taste a Maple Creemee
+Taste a Vermont classic, a Maple Creemee

 In Vermont we don’t have soft serve ice cream, we have creemees.
 And as the state that produces the most maple syrup in the country, we love maple flavored everything!
 You haven’t visited Vermont unless you’ve had a maple creemee.